ankitchamke/100-days-of-code/README.md

 ---

+(Pausing the Linux journey to jump into Oracle’s time-limited “Race to Certification” with the OCI AI Foundations course.)

 ### Day 68: 13 August 2025 (Wednesday)
 **Today's Progress:**
 - Began the "Oracle Race to Certification in OCI AI Foundations" to prepare for the free certification exam.